gSchool/tdd-shopping-cart-ts/README.md

 1. Run `npm install`.
 1. Submit the link to your work when completed.

+Some new data:

+1. Clone this repository.
+1. Run `npm install`.
+1. Submit the link to your work when completed.

 Your task is to use tests to develop the remaining features of the shopping cart described below.
 Your workflow should look like this:

 * Write a failing test.